 It may seem like you cannot show any creativity to be professional.
 That is not true.
 There are ways of making your outfit “you” without losing its professionalism.
 Adding a belt or scarf to your outfit can be a subtle way to add color or pattern without being a distraction in conversations.
-College-style.com posted this outfit as an example for accessorizing professionally.
-In the case of a job fair, replace no. 5 with a pad folio (discussed further in the Common section below).
+Below are examples of pieces you could use to put together a stylish professional outfit.
+In the case of a job fair, replace no. 5 with a padfolio (discussed further in the Common section below).

 Guys may have more accessory options than they realize.
-Cuff links, neckties, belts, watches, earrings, rings and any facial piercings can all be considered accessories.
+Cufflinks, neckties, belts, watches, earrings, rings, and any facial piercings can all be considered accessories.
 As I told the ladies, keep it simple.
 Remove any earrings, gaudy rings, or facial piercings.
-Cuff links tend to be a little formal for jobs fairs.
+Cufflinks tend to be a little formal for jobs fairs.
 If you do wear them, try to keep them understated.
 Neckties, belts, and watches are all standard accessories for professionally dressed men.
-As long they look appropriate with your suit, you shouldn’t have to think too much about these accessories.
+As long as they look appropriate with your suit, you shouldn’t have to think too much about these accessories.

-Here is a chart from Oregon State University’s Career Services summarizing this info:
+Here is a handy chart summarizing this info:

 One last note, get your hair cut 1-2 weeks before the fair.
 A fresh haircut is noticeable, so make sure it has some time to settle in before the fair.
 Also, come to the fair with a clean-shaven face.

-Accessories both girls and guys should have include a pad folio with paper and a pen for taking notes.
+Accessories for everyone should include a padfolio with paper and a pen for taking notes.